bash-bastion/bash-core/docs/api.md

 ### core.trap_add

 Adds a handler for a particular `trap` signal or event.
-Noticably, unlike the 'builtin' trap, this does not override any other existing handlers.
+Noticeably, unlike the 'builtin' trap, this does not override any other existing handlers.
 The first argument to the handler is the exit code of the last command that ran before the particular 'trap'